rails/rails/guides/source/getting_started.md

-TIP: JavaScript asset compression requires you have a JavaScript runtime available on your system, in the absence of a runtime you will see an `execjs` error during asset compilation.
+TIP: JavaScript asset compression requires you have a JavaScript runtime available on your system, in the absence of a runtime you will see an `execjs` error during asset compression.
 Usually macOS and Windows come with a JavaScript runtime installed.
 `therubyrhino` is the recommended runtime for JRuby users and is added by default to the `Gemfile` in apps generated under JRuby.
 You can investigate